 AF8 [Alpine Fault magnitude 8] is an award-winning programme of scientific modelling, coordinated response planning, and community engagement, designed to build resilience to the next Alpine Fault earthquake.

-While we can’t predict when earthquakes will occur, scientific research has shown that the Alpine Fault has an unusually regular history of producing large earthquakes.
+While we can’t predict when earthquakes will occur, scientific research indicates there is a 75% probability of an Alpine Fault earthquake occurring in the next 50 years, and that there is a 4 out of 5 chance that it will be a magnitude 8+ event.
+Geological evidence also shows that the Alpine Fault has a remarkably regular history of producing large earthquakes.
 Over the last 8000 years, the Alpine Fault has ruptured 27 times, on average that’s every 300 years.
 The last significant quake on the Alpine Fault was in 1717.
 The next severe earthquake on the Alpine Fault is likely to occur within the lifetime of most of us, or our children.

-AF8 aims to share the Alpine Fault hazard and impact science and preparedness information widely, through outreach and engagement activities, to increase awareness, enable conversation and build societal preparedness to natural hazard events in the South Island.
+AF8 aims to share Alpine Fault hazard and impact science and preparedness information widely, through communication and engagement activities, to increase awareness, enable conversation and build societal preparedness to natural hazard events in Te Waipounamu our South Island.

 Aotearoa New Zealand is aware of the Alpine Fault hazard risk and is enabled to take action to build resilience.